Chipknip: 2007-2014: Discontinuation

 Currence cited the decreasing usage as the reason for discontinuing it, but in reality the system was never used that much.

-According to Jan van der Kolk from the company Automaten Centrale, not all vending machines have been replaced on time, which caused problems if the machines did not also accept cash.
+According to Jan van der Kolk from the company Automaten Centrale, not all vending machines have been replaced in time, which caused problems if the machines did not also accept cash.
 Because there was not yet a good digital replacement, devices that were made compatible with the Chipknip earlier were made compatible with cash money again although consumers had a preference for digital money.
 When Leiden University discontinued the Chipknip, they made coffee vending machine consumptions free until a replacement was deployed.